Leelu55/Articulus/README.md

 - [x] cancel after clicking article SelectorButton, then returning to lesson and clicking SelectorButton again -> answer is being counted twice
 - [x] navigating from FinishedScreen to StartScreen is to slow
 - [x] SelectorButton reaction onPress not instant
+- [x] Fix animate SelectorButtons onChosenArticle
+- [x] (DONE with preventing selector button animations triggering processAnswer to run twice) When GrammarHints are shown, LessonState should not change as long as HintModal is visible or the app continues with next word.
+Also errors are countet twice, the number of played words is too high in the end also the number of errors
+- [x] FIXED BY FIXING SELECTORBUTTON ANIMATION nextWord is too fast if correct

 ### Next Features after first Open Release